pelicanmapping/rocky/README.md

 myScene->addChild(ecs);
 ```

-## Terrain Rendering Profiles
+## Rendering Profiles

-Rocky supports two map-tiling profiles for rendering the terrain.
+The *Profile* determines how Map data will appear in the actual scene.

 You can configure the rendering profile in your `MapNode`:
 ```c++
 mapNode->profile = Profile("global-qsc");
 ```

+The *Views* panel in `rocky_demo` has a drop-down to select the profile so you can see the difference.
+Toggle on *Show triangles* in the *Rendering* panel for a better look.

+### global-geodetic
-**global-geodetic** : Loads fast, but sacrifices some quality in the polar regions.
+*global-geodetic* is the default profile.
+It loads quickly, but sacrifices some quality in the polar regions.
 This is the default since it closely matches many online data sources.<br/>
 <img width="480" height="320" alt="global-geodetic" src="https://github.com/user-attachments/assets/2a07e68c-6881-4d4b-b743-4b5365b324f4" />

+### global-qsc
-**global-qsc** : Accurate worldwide including the polar regions.
+*global-qsc* is a global 3D profile that is accurate worldwide including the polar regions.
 The trade-off can be slower loading speeds depending on your data.
 If you work in the polar regions or use polar stereographic data, this will be the better option.<br/>
 <img width="480" height="320" alt="global-qsc" src="https://github.com/user-attachments/assets/adb12b63-9013-4fb0-b875-1a7b24b79d53" />

-The *Rendering* panel in `rocky_demo` has a drop-down to select the profile so you can see the difference.
-Toggle on *Show triangles* for a better look.
+### spherical-mercator
+*spherical-mercator* is an almost-global 2D profile for flat maps.
+This is the most common format for online "slippy" web maps like OpenStreetMap or Google Maps.<br/>

 ## VSG and Math Functions
 Rocky uses the [glm](https://github.com/g-truc/glm) library for math operations, whereas VulkanSceneGraph has its own math objects.
 Luckily they are practically identical